Blacknight318/Blog_OldSaltET.NET/_posts/2021-03-11-Building-a-sensor-with-CircuitPython.md

 ```
 Now that we have the code copied you can open a serial connection with something like Mu Editor and send the "poll" command, this should return the temp(in degrees Farenheit) and the humidity percentage. _Note the 1 second delay, this is to allow closing the send port and opening for receive on the computer side._

-## Sample code to read the sensor for Python
+## Some sample code to read the sensor with Python
 ```python
 import time
 import serial # using pyserial for this instance